 General guidelines for obtaining the basic cardiac windows

 The optimal parasternal window is not reliably in any particular interspace.
-In addition, some structures may be better seen in a higher interspace (e.g. PLAX aorta and PSAX aortic valve) while others are better in a lower interspace (PSAX papillary muscles and distal LV).
+In addition, some structures may be better seen in a higher interspace (e.g. aorta and aortic valve) while others are better in a lower interspace (papillary muscles and distal LV).
 Thus, it is optimal to spread gel along the left sternal border from the 2nd to the 5th interspace.

 SUBCOSTAL (SUBXIPHOID) WINDOW

-The subcostal view is important in many patients.
+The subcostal (SC) view is important in many patients.
 It is optimal to obtain this while the patient remains in the left lateral position, which increases the chance that the liver will be down below the costal margin, giving a sonic window, and the antrum of the stomach will be decompressed.
 If no liver is seen at the top of the screen, have the patient take in a deep breath and hold it to bring the liver down.
 The patient’s body habitus determines whether the heart will appear mostly transverse (more obese) or is tipped (thinner patients).
-The subcostal window is particularly good for seeing pericardial effusions, but it can also be used to measure chamber sizes and wall thickness and to evaluate valves with color flow.
-The IVS is usually perpendicular to the ultrasound waves with the subcostal view, creating a better view for IVS measurement than many apical4 views.
-The free, lateral wall of the RV is also perpendicular to the beam, making this the best view for measuring this wall.
-Here is an image of a subcostal view that best measured the increased free wall thickness of the RV in a patient with pulmonary hypertension.
+The standard SC is a SC4 and it looks like an apical4 turned sideways.